docker-archive/docker-ce/components/cli/docs/reference/commandline/swarm_init.md

-      --availability string             Availability of the node ("active"|"pause"|"drain") (default "active") --cert-expiry duration            Validity period for node certificates (ns|us|ms|s|m|h) (default 2160h0m0s) --data-path-addr string           Address or interface to use for data path traffic (format: <ip|interface>) --default-addr-pool IPnet         List of default address pool (format: <cidr>) --default-addr-pool-mask-length   Subnet mask length for default address pool (default 24) --dispatcher-heartbeat duration   Dispatcher heartbeat period (ns|us|ms|s|m|h) (default 5s)
+      --availability string             Availability of the node ("active"|"pause"|"drain") (default "active") --cert-expiry duration            Validity period for node certificates (ns|us|ms|s|m|h) (default 2160h0m0s) --data-path-addr string           Address or interface to use for data path traffic (format: <ip|interface>) --data-path-port uint32           Port number to use for data path traffic (1024 - 49151).
+If no value is set or is set to 0, the default port (4789) is used.
+      --default-addr-pool IPnet         List of default address pool (format: <cidr>) --default-addr-pool-mask-length   Subnet mask length for default address pool (default 24) --dispatcher-heartbeat duration   Dispatcher heartbeat period (ns|us|ms|s|m|h) (default 5s)